-Wi-Fi calling lets you call and message (text and multimedia) over Wi-Fi when you have little or no network coverage.
-You can use it to call and message just like you do on the regular network, it’ll work even if the person you’re calling or texting isn’t using Wi-Fi Calling.
+Wi-Fi calling lets you call and message (text and MMS) over Wi-Fi when you have little or no network coverage.
+You can use it to call and message just like you do on the regular network.
+It’ll work even if the person you’re calling or texting isn’t using Wi-Fi Calling.

 Call and text messages over Wi-Fi

-When Wi-Fi Calling is turned on, you can call and message in the same way you normally do.
-Your phone will automatically use an available Wi-Fi network if it determines that you have low or no cellular coverage, it’s pretty clever like that.
+When Wi-Fi Calling is turned on, your phone will automatically use an available Wi-Fi network, if it determines that you have low or no cellular coverage.

-If you’re making a call in an area with VoLTE cellular coverage and then move out of coverage, your phone will automatically switch to Wi-Fi Calling without interrupting the call (this also works when moving from Wi-Fi to VoLTE).
-If you’re using Wi-Fi calling and you move away from Wi-Fi and into a non VoLTE coverage area then your call will drop.
+If you’re making a call in an area with VoLTE cellular coverage and then move out of the coverage area, your phone will automatically switch to Wi-Fi Calling without interrupting the call (this also works when moving from Wi-Fi to VoLTE).
+If you’re using Wi-Fi calling and you move away from Wi-Fi and into a non VoLTE coverage area, then your call will drop.

 Wi-Fi Calling locations

 Wi-Fi Calling is only available in Canada.
 When you’re outside Canada, your phone will not allow Wi-Fi calling or messaging.
 This feature is available across Canada except for Saskatchewan and parts of Manitoba.